Investors have two main ways to earn a return on stock:

 A cash dividend is income received from common or preferred stock.
-Investors also receive dividends from funds (e.g., mutual funds) that pass through income received from investments in their portfolio.
-Dividends are generally taxed at lower rates, but here are the specifics:
+Investors can also receive dividends from funds (e.g., mutual funds) that pass through income earned by the investments held in the fund’s portfolio.

 Qualified dividends: